jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 only)](../assets/img/connect-four/net-only/benchmark_won_games.png)

 Unsurprisingly, the network alone is initially unable to win a single game.
-However, it ends up being competitive with the minmax baseline despite not being able to perform any search.
+However, it ends up significantly stronger than the minmax baseline despite not being able to perform any search.

 ### Benchmark against a perfect solver